Tyramine content of foods

 Caveats

 - Wide variability is the dominant theme.
+Tyramine content is intrinsically high-variance — the same cheese or sausage name can span two orders of magnitude depending on aging, starter cultures, storage, and spoilage.
 Published values span orders of magnitude across products, countries, decades, and lab methods.
-Treat single numbers as illustrative, not definitive — the ranges matter more than the digits.
+Treat any single mg/kg number as a point on a wide distribution, not a fixed value; the ranges matter more than the digits.

 - Each Safe column assumes a different drug.
 Safe old MAOI uses the strict ~6 mg classic-MAOI ceiling; Safe new MAOI the ~50 mg third-generation/reversible ceiling; Safe on AB the ~100 mg linezolid ceiling.
 Read across to the column that matches your situation.
 If your MAO isn't inhibited at all, every column is effectively "Yes" — the healthy-person ceiling is ~600 mg.